openhwgroup/programs/README.md

-# core-v-doc
+# programs
-Program and project level documentation for the OpenHW Group's set of CORE-V RISC-V cores.
+Program and project level documentation for all of OpenHW Group's projects including CORE-V RISC-V cores.
 <br><br>
 Directory contents...

 ### TWG
 Technical Working Group meeting minutes and presentations.

+### TG
+Task Group monthly reports, meeting minutes and presentations.
+This comprises
+#### cores-task-group
+#### hw-task-group
+#### verification-task-group

+Currently the sw-task-grouped is tracked in the core-v-sw repo.

-### cores
+### OpenHW-Project-Descriptions-and-Plans
-Architecture and Design documentation for the CORE-V cores.
+This contains one directory per OpenHW project.
+Each directory should contain gate materials for the project (Project Concept, Project Launch, Plan Approve, and Project Freeze)
+Readers can use this information to see all OpenHW projects at a glance

-### hw
+### OpenHW-dashboard
-Information about the hardware and software of the physical platforms built to demonstrate the capabilities of the CORE-V cores.
+This contains a markdown file with project dashboard information for OpenHW.
+This file is linked from the OpenHW website.

-### program
+### process
-Program Management.
-Check out the [Program Dashboard](https://github.com/openhwgroup/core-v-docs/blob/master/program/dashboard/Dashboard.md) to see what the OpenHW Group is up to.
+This contains OpenHW process and template documents, such as gate templates and RTL Freeze template.

-### verif
+### Attendance-tracking
-Verification meeting slides and minutes, plus non-core-specific DV plans.
+This contains attendance tracking for all OpenHW meetings.

 ## Issues and Troubleshooting
-If you find any problems or issues with the documentation, please check out the [issue tracker](https://github.com/openhwgroup/core-v-docs/issues) and create a new issue if your problem is not yet tracked.
+If you find any problems or issues with the structure or content of this repo, please check out the [issue tracker](https://github.com/openhwgroup/programs/issues) and create a new issue if your problem is not yet tracked.